-The Penalty Scheme for plagiarism and undeclared multiple submissions adopted by the Faculty Disciplinary Committee is detailed below:
+The minimum penalty for plagiarism and undeclared multiple submissions formulated by the Senate Committee on Student Discipline is highlighted below:

-First-time offender will receive one demerit on the transcript that may be reviewed and a zero mark for the assignment/lab report/test/exam or the entire course in question.
+First-time offender will receive one demerit on the academic transcript that may be reviewed and a zero mark for that component of the course.
 Moreover, he/she will be required to complete relevant training in academic honesty.

-Second- or more-time offender will receive two demerits (of which one will remain in the University's record permanently) on the transcript and a failure grade for the course concerned.
+Second- or more-time offender will receive two demerits (of which one will remain in the University's record permanently) on the academic transcript and a failure grade for the course concerned.

-According to the University regulations, students who have received a total of three or more demerits will be reported to the Senate Committee on Student Discipline for final decision, which can be immediate suspension/termination of studies.
+According to the University regulations, students who have received a total of three or more demerits will be reported to the Senate Committee on Student Discipline for final decision, which can be suspension/termination of studies.

-Students who share their work with others and result in their work being copied will be considered having aided plagiarism.
-The penalty for aiding plagiarism will be one demerit (reviewable or non-reviewable) and/or a zero mark for the offending component of the course.
+Students who share their work with others and result in their work being copied will be considered as having committed plagiarism.
+The penalty will be one demerit (reviewable or non-reviewable).